-“Our senior salespeople are taking more active role in supporting the new salespeople,” Allocca says.
-“We have also implement a more solid selection proves for writers and salespeople, installed a more comprehensive sales training program and have an aggressive PR program in place.
+“Our senior salespeople are taking a more active role in supporting the new salespeople,” Allocca says.
+“We have also implemented a more solid selection process for writers and salespeople, installed a more comprehensive sales training program, and have an aggressive PR program in place.”

 Helpful Management Hints

-Client Centricity: Know your customers’/clients’ needs and challenges.
-Always strive to exceed their expectations.
+Client Centricity: Know your customers’/clients’ needs and challenges and always strive to exceed their expectations.

 Stay Focused: Don’t let negativities distract you.
-Keep your vision and priorities straight.
+Moreover, keep your vision and priorities straight.